This post contains 7 short, 1-day trips from Tbilisi that can be reached in up to 2 hours (by public transportation).

 They leave very often all day long, and one ticket costs 3 GEL.
 The journey takes a bit more than an hour.

-Budget Hostel – Tsera House – This hostel is actually a guest house with free free private parking and a garden.
-Great value for money and run by a friendly and hospitable family.
+Hostel – Tsera House – Great value for money and run by a friendly and hospitable family.
+It has a garden and a free parking too.

 Top Rated – Georgia Gold – A 4-star hotel in the center of Gori.
 Very spacious room with a city view.